 - Camera = anything from £350 to £3000

 - Lenses = anything from £99 to £2000

-- Backgrounds = each one is going to cost around £20+, and you’ll probably need a minimum of 3.
+- Backgrounds = each one is going to cost around £20+, and you’ll need a variety

 - Bounce boards & diffusers = approx £20